bertelschmitt/multistreamYOLO/MultiDetect.md

 The MultiDetect.conf file has the following sections:

 **The Master: block** has settings for the main program.<br>
-The most iomportant setting is **num_processes:** MultiDetect.py will try launching the number of processes specified in this setting.<br>
+The most important setting is **num_processes:** MultiDetect.py will try launching the number of processes specified in this setting.<br>
 **master_window_title:** title of the master monitor window.<br>
 **redraw:** Set to True to redraw screen to settle windows into their place.
 When building a grid of multiple small windows, initial positioning of the small windows can be off on certain x-window implementations.
 The redraw: setting will put the screens into their intended places.
 Same can be done manually via the “Redraw” menu option.<br>
 **hush:** will, when True, try to suppress the annoying status messages during startup.
 It also may suppress non-fatal error messages.
 TensorFlow has the nasty habit to clutter the screen with rather useless status messages.
 Not only do they look messy, they also drown out real error messages.
-Hush will try ro hush-up the chatter.
+Hush will try to hush-up the chatter.
 It is recommended to set hush: to False during setup and testing.
 It can be turned on when things run smoothly.<br>
 **sync_start:** will, when True cause all video streams to start at the same time to mitigate time drift between videos.
 Some video sources, especially IP cameras, can take a while before sending video.
 With **sync_start:** set, each video process will wait until all video processes are ready.<br>
 **sync_start_wait:** is the time, in seconds, to wait for the start signal.
 This will be multiplied by num_processes to allow for longer staging due to higher load.
 When the wait time is exceeded without a start signal, video will start playing regardless.
 If a video process dies during startup, sync_start is canceled, and all surviving video processes will play.<br>